Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |75% |         42|         23.0|          8.0|        70|
 |90% |         81|         39.1|         14.0|       107|

 Twenty-five percent of orders take forty two seconds or more.
 This appears to be the biggest _problem_.
 It would be more accurate to say that this is the process component that likely causes the most variance in the system.
-Let's begin constructing our simulation by looking at a probability table of the observations.
+Let's construct our simulation by looking at a probability table of the observations.
 We can build a function to create a table with a little extra information.
-It would also be beneficial to have a little extra data.
+It would also be beneficial to have a little more data.
 One day of transactions could certainly create some sample-size issues.
 Let's simulate a few thousand results.
 We'll pretend that we have been collecting information for a couple of weeks.
 Keep in mind that this could also cause other problems.
 If you were using regression here you might want to consider a _mixed effects_ ^[https://en.wikipedia.org/wiki/Mixed_model] model.

 Since total time is composed of the three process components, we can be sure that a regression should work pretty well in terms of explaining variance.
 If we regressed on this data the model should look amazing.
 Let's try it.